Choose the dinner area before the restaurant

 Quick answer

-Best waterfront food lane Row 34 Seaport
+Best waterfront dining Row 34 Seaport

 Open place